MediaComem/comem-masrad-dfa-angular-exercise/README.md

 ## Exercise

-The following step describes what you need to do to have a functional chat panel (on the right of the interface) with which you can add and remove messages, and change the text alignment.
+The following step describes what you need to do to have a functional chat panel (on the right of the interface) with which you can add and remove messages.
 The rest of the interface will be implemented in future exercises.

 ### Basic module and controller